Statistics: 10 miles, ascent 951′, descent 1398′.

 As usual, we took in the beautiful views across the Weald.

-The earth in this part of England is riddled with flint, which apparently is created as marine animals decompose above a chalk base, with the skeletal silica combining with the chalk.
-It appears to be good building material as many of the homes we encountered were covered in flint.
+The earth in this part of England was riddled with flint, apparently created as silica replaces the decomposed organic material of dead marine creatures in a base of chalk (silicification – a type of petrification).
+It worked well as a building material and many of the homes we viewed were covered in flint.

 Today was marked by open field walking and lovely woods.